AVEVA/CONNECT-data-services-developer-docs/content/communities/community-manage-sds-permissions-create.md

 	**Note:** If you only have one stream selected, select **More options** ![More options icon](../_icons/branded/dots-vertical.svg) > **Manage Permissions** instead.

-	The the `Manage Permissions for Streams` window opens.
+	The `Manage Permissions for Streams` window opens.

 1. For user roles that you want to have the ability to share data, update each **Share** permission dropdown list to **Allow**.